 Candidates for ministry need to be equipped early on with the skills needed to manage personal and household finances.
-Ultimately, this financial acumen translates into the ability to assist a congregation in the management of its finances, teach stewardship and promote faithful giving, and engage in all these activities in a direct, positive and forthright manner.
+Ultimately, this financial acumen translates into the ability to assist a congregation in the management of its finances, to teach stewardship and promote faithful giving, and to engage in all these activities in a direct, positive and forthright manner.

 If you are exploring call (as a candidate, a seminarian not in candidacy, an applicant or an inquirer), you are strongly encouraged to participate in financial counseling through Lutheran Social Service (LSS) Financial Counseling, where you can engage in open conversations about financial wellness and financial literacy.

 For Candidacy Partners

 As seminary staff, synod staff, a member of a candidacy committee or a Candidacy and Leadership Manager, you are active in the process of raising up and developing new leaders.
 Through this role, you have the unique ability to inspire those exploring call to strengthen their own financial wellness and prepare for robust leadership in congregations and organizations.

 You have partners in the financial counselors at LSS Financial Counseling who can help you and those exploring call work through these topics.
 Your promotion of financial counseling as a tool for enhanced wellness helps those exploring call and those they serve.